-Please see the Facebook page, Gizmo: Kathryn’s Service Dog if you want to see pictures, videos, and learn about the life and times of a service dog.
-Feel free to LIKE the page to keep up with Gizmo.
-Gizmo not only helps me daily in the real world, but he is helping me write a book about his life and how to partner with a service dog.
+Please see the Facebook page, Gizmo: Kathryn’s Service Dog , or on Instagram at gizmo_the_sd , if you want to see pictures, videos, and learn about the life and times of a service dog.
+Feel free to LIKE or FOLLOW the pages to keep up with Gizmo.
+Gizmo not only helps me daily in the real world, but he is helping me write a book about his life and how to partner with a service dog, #WhysThatDogInHere.

 - Gizmo and I provide corporate training regarding Service Dogs, explaining the ADA and TX HR 121 regulations and their application to your business.